Wunsiedel: History

 Fires in 1476, 1547, 1607, 1636, 1644, 1646, 1657 and 1731 destroyed various parts of the town.
 After the last major fire in 1834, which razed two-thirds of Wunsiedel, the town was rebuilt in a classicist style.

-Birthplace of the nationalist student Karl Ludwig Sand (October 5, 1795) who later went on to assassinate August von Kotzebue, a famous conservative German playwright.
+Wunsiedel Is the birthplace of the nationalist student Karl Ludwig Sand (October 5, 1795), who later went on to assassinate August von Kotzebue, a famous conservative German playwright.
 Kotzebue's death was a direct result of his published ridicule of the student associations in general, however focusing harshest comments on the newly formed Burschenschaften, student organizations that supported free institutions, a national German state, uncensored press.
 In addition, the affluent writer was appointed as Russia's "ambassador" (by Russia) making his death a certainty.
 In his role as ambassador, Kotzebue was accused as being a "spy" while his role as editor of a literature review magazine brought him accusation of outright plagiarism.
-In 1817 at the Wartburg Castle, during a gathering of students, the burning of his published works with those of other "enemies" bought him to the attention of the young Karl Sand.
+In 1817 at the Wartburg Castle, during a gathering of students, the burning of his published works with those of other "enemies" brought him to the attention of the young Karl Sand.
 In retrospect, a case for post traumatic stress syndrome, as a complicating factor, could probably be made as Karl Sand witnessed, helplessly, the drowning of his good friend just months prior to the murder.

 After World War II, Wunsiedel was part of the American Zone and a Fluchtlingssuchstelle was installed at the Landratsamt at the Bezirksamtstrasse 8.